Nisarg-Vyas/iot-smart-exhaust-fan-esp32/README.md

          Blynk App
 ```

-The ESP32 reads sensor values, processes them, and controls the fan accordingly while also communicating with the **Blynk IoT platform**.
+The **ESP32 reads sensor values**, processes them, and controls the fan accordingly while communicating with the **Blynk IoT platform**.

 ---

 # 🔌 Circuit Diagram

-The complete circuit diagram for the project is provided below.
+The complete circuit diagram is available below:

 ![Circuit Diagram](docs/circuit_diagram.png)

-For detailed wiring and pin connections refer to:
+Detailed pin connections and wiring explanation can be found in:

 ```
 docs/circuit_connections.txt
 ```

-This file contains the full pin mapping and connection details.

 ---

 # 📱 Blynk IoT Dashboard

-The system can be monitored and controlled using the **Blynk mobile application**.
+The system integrates with the **Blynk IoT mobile application** for remote monitoring and control.

 ![Blynk Dashboard](images/blynk.png)

-Features available through Blynk:
+Using the dashboard you can:

-* Monitor sensor readings
+• Monitor sensor readings
-* Turn the fan ON/OFF remotely
+• Turn the fan ON or OFF
-* Real-time monitoring through WiFi
+• Track environmental conditions remotely

 ---

 # 📷 Hardware Setup

-### Internal View
+### 🔧 Internal View

 ![Internal Setup](images/view_from_in.png)

-### External View
+### 🧱 External View

 ![External Setup](images/view_from_out.png)